Appearance

 - Click Activate.

 After activation, you will be automatically redirected to the Setup Wizard.
-The wizard guides you through five steps:
+It takes under two minutes to complete.

 TIP